brunokoga/Montevideo/combat.md

 **Distracting Spellcasters** : You can ready an attack against a spellcaster with the trigger “if she starts casting a spell.”
 If you damage the spellcaster, she may lose the spell she was trying to cast (as determined by her Spellcraft check result).

 **Readying to Counterspell** : You may ready a counterspell against a spellcaster (often with the trigger “if she starts casting a spell”).
 In this case, when the spellcaster starts a spell, you get a chance to identify it with a Spellcraft check (DC 15 + spell level).
-If you do, and if you can cast that same spell (and are able to cast it and have it prepared, if you prepare spells, you can cast the spell as a counterspell and automatically ruin the other spellcaster's spell.
+If you do, and if you can cast that same spell (and are able to cast it and have it prepared, if you prepare spells), you can cast the spell as a counterspell and automatically ruin the other spellcaster's spell.
 Counterspelling works even if one spell is divine and the other arcane.

 A spellcaster can use _dispel magic _to counterspell another spellcaster, but it doesn't always work.